Operations Guidelines for Student Chapters

 For questions and situations not covered in this guide, contact firstname.lastname@example.org.

 Affiliation with SEG

 Students desiring to form a new, or reactivate a dormant, SEG Student Chapter must adopt and agree to abide by the Student Chapter Bylaws, and submit a request for such affiliation to the Chair of the SEG Student Affairs Committee (SAC) for review and endorsement.
-Upon endorsement, the request is forwarded to the SEG Executive Director for review and approval by the SEG Executive Committee.
+Upon endorsement, the request is forwarded to the SEG Executive Director for review and approval by the SEG Council/Executive Committee.

 - The opportunity to participate in chapter activities, including field trips, seminars, and other activities organized by the student chapter, typically with financial assistance provided by SEG.
 Commonly these events are attended by professional economic geologists from industry, government and other academic institutions.

 - Through its activities, direct access to the economic geology community at large for its members who as individuals might not otherwise have such opportunities.

 - Develop leadership and management skills through participation in chapter activities.

 Any student in good standing and studying one of the earth sciences is eligible for membership in the SEG Student Chapter at that institution.
 Students holding a position on the chapter's Executive Committee must be an active SEG Student Member during their time in office.
 Society membership is not a requirement for general chapter membership, but is encouraged.
 SEG Student Member benefits.

 Operations of an SEG Student Chapter are under the direction of the chapter's Executive Committee which consists of the four elected officers—president, vice president, secretary, and treasurer—and chapter sponsors.
 Committees necessary to implement chapter activities may be appointed by the chapter president.